sesousa/homeassistant-addons/pawns/DOCS.md

 ### Option: `email`

-The email you use to login on the Honeygain Dashboard.
+The email you use to login on the Pawns.app Dashboard.

 ### Option: `password`

-The password you use to login on the Honeygain Dashboard.
+The password you use to login on the Pawns.app Dashboard.

 ### Option: `device`

-A desired device name that identify this instance, and will be seen on the Honeygain Dashboard, on the "My active devices" section.
+A desired device name that identify this instance, and will be seen on the Pawns.app Dashboard, on the "My active devices" section.

-## Easy way to earn passive income

-Start earning with Honeygain, and use the money to pay for a streaming platform subscription, unlock exclusive content on free-to-play video games, or simply treat yourself with a little online shopping spree.

-## Earn without compromising security

-Honeygain ensures that your internet traffic is only used by trusted partners, and the app never asks for or gains access to the storage of your device.

-## Know exactly what your Internet is used for

-Once you start using Honeygain, your devices act like view towers and help world-famous businesses access the World Wide Web without having to worry about location-based restrictions or censorship.

 ## Support